Why Does My Pee Smell Like Fish? Causes & Treatment

 Common symptoms

-Fishy-smelling urine can often be associated with a fishy odor exuded from the body.
+Pee that smells like fish can often be associated with a fishy odor exuded from other areas of the body.
 It can be noted in body fluids, sweat, breath, exhaled breath and vaginal discharge.
 Symptoms can be noted from infancy, when babies stop breastfeeding and start consuming solids.
 It can also worsen with adolescence, especially during menstruation or with the start of birth control.

 People who have trimethylaminuria will usually take frequent baths, switch their clothes and even avoid social situations out of embarassment.
 This symptom can lead to the development of psychological disorders, like anxiety or depression.